Enriching Human Experience through the Arts

 Reception, January 17, 2026

-Art at the confluence of memory, tradition, and transformation in three dynamic cultures.
+Art at the confluence of memory, tradition, and transformation in dynamic cultures.

-This exhibition brings together contemporary artists with backgrounds from India, Cambodia, and China whose works explore the layered intersections of heritage and modernity.
+This exhibition brings together contemporary artists with Asian backgrounds whose works explore the layered intersections of heritage and modernity.
 Through painting, sculpture, and mixed media, these artists reflect on ancient traditions, personal and collective memory, and the rapidly shifting landscapes of their homelands.
 Modern Currents also opens space for dialogue with neighboring cultures across Asia—highlighting shared histories, spiritual motifs, and evolving identities in a globally connected world.

 In the VIP Room: Black History quilts